ericwallen/firebase-camp/README.md

 }, [])
 ```

-I like to put my use in React state like this
+I like to put my user in React state like this

 ```
 const [user, setUser] = useState({})